platformsh/platformsh-docs/src/configuration/routes/ssi.md

-# Server Side Includes
+---
+title: "Server Side Includes"
+weight: 4
+description: |
   Server side includes is a powerful mechanism by which you can at the same time leverage caching and serve dynamic content.
+---

+{{< description >}}

 You can activate or deactivate SSI on a per-route basis in your `.platform/routes.yaml` for example: